sasha-semenenko/py-flip-coin/README.md

 # Extra

+Write `draw_gaussian_distribution_graph` function,
-Draw a graph that shows the distribution.
+that draws a graph that shows the distribution.

 `matplotlib` is relevant library for this purpose.